junedacaya/L-wingSolarPanelInteractiveDisplay/index.md

 ----------------
 ### October 1, 2019(Week 5)
 Proof of Purchase ![Purchase](documentation/proof%20of%20purchase.PNG) Expected arrival of iems will be Wednesday October 2, 2019 at 5 PM.
+All items were ordered from digikey.ca.

 ### September 24th, 2019(Week 4)